Cross Mountain Mine disaster: Aftermath

 The Cross Mountain Mine operation was one of the first major rescue efforts carried out by the Bureau of Mines.
-Although only 5 of the 89 miners trapped by the explosion were rescued, the bureau collected invaluable information that aided later mine rescue efforts.
+Although only 5 of the 89 miners trapped by the explosion were rescued, the Bureau collected invaluable information that aided later mine rescue efforts.
 The rescue effort also helped the bureau's public image, and ensured continued funding in the future.
+Mine safety has also become a mandate of the Mine Safety and Health Administration.

 The 84 miners killed as a result of the explosion were buried in several cemeteries in the Briceville-Fraterville area.
 At least 22 were buried in a circular memorial which became known as the Cross Mountain Miners' Circle.
-This circle is located at the south end of Briceville on the steep western slope of Walden Ridge.
-Shortly after the disaster, the United Mine Workers of America placed a marble obelisk in the middle of the Cross Mountain Miners' Circle containing the names of all 84 miners killed in the Cross Mountain Mine disaster.
+This is located at the south end of Briceville on the steep western slope of Walden Ridge.
+Shortly after the disaster, the United Mine Workers of America placed a marble obelisk in the middle of the Cross Mountain Miners' Circle containing the names of all 84 miners killed in the disaster.
 This memorial, around which a large cemetery has developed, was placed on the National Register of Historic Places in 2006.
 Others were buried at the Briceville Community Church cemetery, among them Eugene Ault, whose monument is inscribed with the "farewell message" he wrote on the wall of the mine as he lay dying.